napoleontsai/Genome-World/README.md

 # Calculate post-RNase digested RNA sequences and mass
 Download and save RNA sequence to be analyzed in fasta format.
 Copy and paste fasta file path into the first line of FindDirect.txt.
-In terminal, establish path to R scripts and type: Rscript RNase( ).R The csv file with post-RNase digested sequences and mass will be saved into the output folder.
+In terminal, establish path to R scripts and run: Rscript RNase( ).R The csv file with post-RNase digested sequences and mass will be saved into the output folder.

 # Calculate CID fragmentation RNA sequences and mass
 Copy and paste post-RNase digested sequence csv file path into the second line of FindDirect.txt.
-In terminal, establish path to R scripts and type: Rscript CID_( ).R The csv file with CID fragmentation RNA sequences and mass will be saved into the output folder.
+In terminal, establish path to R scripts and run: Rscript CID_( ).R The csv file with CID fragmentation RNA sequences and mass will be saved into the output folder.

 # Calculate CID fragments mass after base loss
 Copy and paste CID fragmentation RNA sequence csv file path into the third line of FindDirect.txt.
-In terminal, establish path to R scripts and type: Rscript CID_a-B.R The csv file with CID base loss RNA sequences and mass will be saved into the output folder.
+In terminal, establish path to R scripts and run: Rscript CID_a-B.R The csv file with CID base loss RNA sequences and mass will be saved into the output folder.